Koh Jum - An Island A World Away

 Koh Jum Viewpoint

-Where to Eat on Koh Jum ?
-Our Top Restaurant Recommendations for Koh Jum
+Where to Eat on Koh Jum - Our Top Restaurant Recommendations

 Right next to the island's southern pier is the popular Koh Jum Seafood restaurant.
 We popped in here for lunch on the day we were exploring the island by scooter.
-Set right over the water's edge, this seemed like the perfect place for us to indulge in some fresh seafood.
-We knew it was fresh as in addition to the live tank at the front of the restaurant, a boat had pulled up at the back of the dining room and was unloading fresh produce.
+Set right out over the water's edge, this seemed like the perfect place for us to indulge in some fresh seafood.
+We knew the seafood was fresh as, in addition to the live tank at the front of the restaurant, a boat had pulled up at the back of the dining room and was unloading still swimming produce!

 We opted for a seat right at the back with views out to sea.
-We ordered fried fish with garlic and pepper as well as crab with spring onions and some steamed rice to share.
+We ordered fried fish with garlic and pepper as well as crab with spring onions along with some steamed rice to share.

 When we're by the sea, fried fish is something we always order in Thailand.
-Unlike our whole fish in Koh Mook (Link), this fish was served as two meaty steaks, perfectly crisp and coated in deep fried garlic.
-Through some kind of witchcraft the outside and skin were a crispy crunchy delight, with the inside being perfectly juicy and flaky.
+Unlike our whole fish in Koh Mook (read more about that here), this fish was served as two meaty steaks, seared until perfectly crisp on the outside and then coated in deep fried garlic.
+Through some kind of witchcraft the outside and skin was a crispy crunchy delight, but the inside was still perfectly juicy and flaky.
 You can't really go wrong with fried fish in Thailand but this was going so, so right!

-The crab landed in a steaming pile on our table, now you see, crab really makes you work for it.
-There's no staying clean, there's no easy way and there's very little dignity when eating crab, however the rewards are worth it!
-Fingers covered in shell and a soy and spring onion sauce, we ferreted out the sweet white meat and picked clean the crabs of their meat.
-It was delicious!
-The subtle savoury spring onion sauce emphasised the sweetness of the crab, and this paired with the steamed rice and fried fish made for a perfect lunch.
+The crab landed in a steaming pile on our table.
+Now you see, crab really makes you work for your food!
+There's no staying clean, there's no easy way and there's very little dignity when eating crab.
+However, the rewards are well worth it!
+Fingers covered in shell as well as coated in a soy and spring onion sauce, we ferreted out the sweet white meat and picked the crabs clean the crabs, it was delicious!
+The subtle, savoury spring onion sauce emphasised the sweetness of the crab and this, paired with the steamed rice and fried fish, made for a perfect lunch.

 A plate of curried crab, deep fried fish and a bowl of steamed rice sit on a table at Koh Jum Seafood Restaurant

-Despite crab and fried fish not being a backpacker budget choice, this restaurant was really reasonable with our total bill including all food, two soft drinks and a bottle of water came to 640 baht (£15.83 or $18.52).
+Despite crab and fried fish not really being a budget backpacker choice, this restaurant was really reasonable with our total bill including all food, two soft drinks and a bottle of water coming to 640 baht (£15.83 or $18.52).

-Straight off the ferry, we decided, as we always do and walk to our accommodation rather than pay the island taxi fare.
+Straight off the ferry, we decided, as we always do, to walk to our accommodation rather than pay the island taxi fare.
 On our sweaty journey, we happened to pass Mama Halal Food and stopped in for a quick lunch.
-The restaurant was unpretentious and unfussy and served us some excellent bowls of chicken noodle soup.
+The restaurant was unpretentious, unfussy and served us some excellent bowls of chicken noodle soup.
 Super friendly service and delicious peppery broth, quickly ingratiated Mama Halal Food to us, and served as a wonderful welcome to the island of Koh Jum.

 A bowl of chicken noodle soup pilled high with roasted chicken in Mama Halal Restaurant Koh Jum